Connecticut-Style Lobster Rolls

 Ingredients

-2-4 lobsters, about 1 1/2 pounds each (one lobster per person)
+2–4 lobsters, about 1 1/2 pounds each, cooked (one per person)

-1 stick (1/2 cup) butter
+1 stick (1/2 cup) unsalted butter

-Top-split hot dog buns
+2–4 top-split hot dog buns (one per person)

 1/4 cup finely sliced chives

-Salt and freshly ground black pepper
+Salt and freshly ground black pepper, to taste

 Comments